controlwear/virtual-joystick-android/README.md

 # virtual-joystick-android

-_To create this library I get inspired by this project [JoystickView](https://github.com/zerokol/JoystickView) (he is a genius!)_
+_To create this library I get inspired by this project [JoystickView](https://github.com/zerokol/JoystickView) (the author is a genius!)_

-This library provides a very simple and ready-to-use custom view which emulates a joystick for Android.
+This library provides a very simple and **ready-to-use** custom view which emulates a joystick for Android.

 ![Alt text](/misc/ss_mobile_landscape_joystick.png?raw=true "Double Joystick with custom size and colors")